-Picking a VPN service is a daunting task.
+Picking a VPN service is a daunting task as we start 2019 with a lot of uncertainties when it comes to online privacy and security.
 With hundreds of different VPN providers out there, choosing the right one means striking the right balance between services, ease of use and pricing.

 Those looking for a solid VPN service will obviously want to do their due diligence to find the best match.
 If that’s you – you’ve come to the right place.